Bahmni/bahmni-apps-frontend/docs/expandable-data-table-guide.md

    - Ensure that the data in the `rows` array is of the expected type for the column being sorted.
    - For custom sorting behavior, you may need to pre-process the data before passing it to the component.
+   - Verify that the column keys in the `sortable` array match the keys in the `headers` array.

 4. **Performance issues with large datasets**:
    - Consider implementing pagination or virtualization for large datasets.